This Dr. Seuss Activity first appeared on March 15, 2013.

 While I’m sure I stand alone in my avoidance of anything Seuss like, I know I’m not the only person who dislikes their kid’s reading choices.
 And that is the reason for the confession.

 Big M is reading!
 He’s excited about reading!
 He has an opinion about what he reads!
 I couldn’t be happier.
-So to support his newest venture I threw on a The Cat in the Hat Hat, planned an activity perfect for celebrating Dr. Seuss’s birthday, and headed to school with both of my Dr. Seuss lovers.
+So to support his newest venture and to keep him reading, I threw on a The Cat in the Hat Hat, planned an activity perfect for celebrating Dr. Seuss’s birthday, and headed to school with both of my Dr. Seuss lovers.

 It was so much fun reading There’s a Wocket in My Pocket!
 By Dr. Seuss to the kindergarten and first grade classes at M and M’s school.
 Since I’m working on their school days I tend to donate my time in other ways, getting to be in there classroom was nice for all of us.